philipdarke/torchtime/docs/source/tutorials/missing_data.md

 ## Missing data masks

-In some applications, the presence (or absence) of data can itself be informative.
+In some applications, the absence/presence of data can itself be informative.
 For example, a doctor may be more likely to order a particular diagnostic test if they believe the patient has a medical condition.
 Missing data/observational masks can be used to inform models of missing data.
-These are appended by setting `mask` to `True`.
+These are appended by setting the `mask` argument to `True`.

 ```python
 from torch.utils.data import DataLoader